David Cunningham (sociologist): Positions held

-Cunningham has held various leadership positions in his academic career, including current Chair of the Department of Sociology at Washington University in St. Louis and former Chair of the Department of Sociology at Brandeis University.
-Since 2016, he has served on the Editorial Board of the American Sociological Review and since 2018, he has been on the Executive Board of the Washington University Prison Education Project.
+Cunningham has held various leadership positions in his academic career, including current Chair of the Department of Sociology in Arts and Sciences at Washington University in St. Louis and former Chair of the Department of Sociology at Brandeis University.
+Since 2016, he has served on the editorial board of the American Sociological Review and since 2018, he has been on the executive board of the Washington University Prison Education Project.

 Within the American Sociological Association

 Cunningham has served on several committees and has held several positions within the American Sociological Association.
 He is currently on the Committee on Professional Ethics (COPE); previously spent four years on the Council for the Section on Peace, War and Social Conflict; and was the Chair of the Gordon Hirabayashi Human Rights Book Award committee within the Section on Human Rights - among several other positions.

 He has especially had extensive involvement in the ASA's Section on Collective Behavior & Social Movements.
-Between 2007 and 2014, he has served on its Council, Workshop Committee, Mentoring Committee, Outstanding Article Award Committee, and Mayer Zald Outstanding Graduate Paper Award Committee.
+Between 2007 and 2014, he has served on its council, Workshop Committee, Mentoring Committee, Outstanding Article Award Committee, and Mayer Zald Outstanding Graduate Paper Award Committee.